eddiejaoude/stargate/CONTRIBUTING.md

 ![GitHub custom open for collaboration](https://img.shields.io/badge/Open%20For-Collaboration-brightgreen?style=for-the-badge)

-Refer to the following articles on the basics of Git and Github and can also contact the Project Mentors, in case you are stuck:
+Refer to the following articles on the basics of Git and Github.
+You can also contact the Project Mentors, in case you are stuck:

 - [Getting started with Git and GitHub](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github)